jmikedupont2/formal.land/blog/2023-08-25-trait-representation-in-coq.md

 tags: [coq-of-rust, Rust, Coq, trait]
 ---

-In our project [coq-of-rust](https://github.com/formal-land/coq-of-rust) we translate programs written in [Rust](https://www.rust-lang.org/) to equivalent programs in the language of the proof system [Coq&nbsp;🐓](https://coq.inria.fr/), what will later allow us to formally verify them.
+In our project [coq-of-rust](https://github.com/formal-land/coq-of-rust) we translate programs written in [Rust](https://www.rust-lang.org/) to equivalent programs in the language of the proof system [Coq&nbsp;🐓](https://coq.inria.fr/), which will later allow us to formally verify them.
-Both Coq and Rust have many unique features and there are many differences between them, so in the process of translation we need to treat the case of each language construction separately.
+Both Coq and Rust have many unique features, and there are many differences between them, so in the process of translation we need to treat the case of each language construction separately.
-In this post we discuss how we translate the most complicated one: [traits](https://doc.rust-lang.org/book/ch10-02-traits.html).
+In this post, we discuss how we translate the most complicated one: [traits](https://doc.rust-lang.org/book/ch10-02-traits.html).

 <!-- truncate -->